antontarasenko/awesome-economics/readme.md

 The list is periodically updated with new links.
 Click "Watch" in the right top corner to follow.

 Your contributions are welcomed.
-Add links [by yourself](contributing.md) or send them to <mailto:antontarasenko@gmail.com>.
+Add links to "Links Sent by Readers" [by yourself](contributing.md) or send them to <mailto:antontarasenko@gmail.com>.

 ## Table of Contents